19 Top Benefits Of Beekeeping

 Honey is easy to find in most stores, but commercial products don’t compare to the comb taken directly from the hive.
 It tastes better and has more nutritional benefits.

-Producing your own honey isn’t just about the quality of the product though.
-Like those who brew beer or farm their own eggs, harvesting your own honey is intensely rewarding.
+Producing honey isn’t just about the quality of the product, though.
+Like those who brew beer or farm eggs, harvesting honey is intensely rewarding.

 Nothing beats fresh honey direct from the hive.